Our Services

 Collections and Research

-Queensland Museum Network is the keeping place for the State Collection: a magnificent assemblage of more than 15 million cultural objects, natural history specimens, geological treasures and research items.
+Queensland Museum is the keeping place for the State Collection: a magnificent assemblage of more than 15 million cultural objects, natural history specimens, geological treasures and research items.

 As remarkable as the State Collection may be, it is of little value to the community if left unstudied.
-Every year, Queensland Museum Network scientists and curators conduct high-quality, original research on collection items.
+Every year, Queensland Museum scientists and curators conduct high-quality, original research on collection items.

 Together, our collections and research play a critical role in documenting our past to better understand our future.